wp-plugins/mailigen-widget/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added new features (Thanks to Ted Barnett):
+ * multiple subscribe form widgets allowed on one page
+ * ability to hide field labels (adds labels inside text fields)

 = 1.2.0 =
 * Added new features (Thanks to Ted Barnett):
  * ability to collect checkbox, dropdown, and radio fields (user must replicate values on the plugin settings separated by a comma)